-Theft is defined under Florida Statutes §812.014 (2012) as the knowing taking of property that belongs to another with intentions to both deprive the original owner of the benefits of ownership, as well as take the property for personal use.
-From any angle, this is a crime that the state of Florida takes very seriously.
+Theft is defined under Florida Statutes §812.014 (2012) as the knowing taking of property that belongs to another with intentions to deprive the original owner of the benefits of ownership and take the property for personal use.
+From any angle, this is a crime that Florida takes seriously.
 It is important to note that this is a crime that Florida has classified into two major categories.
 We explain the two types of theft crimes below.
-If you have further questions, give our

-When the item taken during the theft crime is considered to be particularly valuable, it is generally categorized as grand theft.
-Some ways that first degree grand theft can occur include when the defendant is accused of taking property valued at $100,000 or more or taking shipping cargo valued at $50,000 or more.
+When the item taken is considered to be particularly valuable, it is generally categorized as grand theft.
+Some ways that first-degree grand theft can occur include when the defendant is accused of taking property valued at $100,000 or more or taking shipping cargo valued at $50,000 or more.
 It may also be charged for committing a grand theft while using a motor vehicle as an instrument other than as a getaway or committing a theft that results in damage to real or personal property more than $3,000.

 This is considered a first degree felony, punishable with the following:

 - Monetary fine not exceeding $10,000.

 This is the severest form of grand theft.
 It, however, is not the only level.